 LLantana hybrids evergreen subtropical shrubs , mounding to scandent, with umbels of flowers in a range of colors.
 Grow in sun to part shade, they require little or no summer watering when established.
+Our trade forms all seem completely daylength neutral for flower initiation, and thus are one of the few plants that truly can “bloom all year," dependent of course on adequate conditions of temperature, light, water etc. Yet they also seem to be facultative short day responding to some degree since they often more heavily into bloom by early October, just like more summer-inhibited FSD responders like Tagetes lemmonii, Salvia leucantha and others.
+Lantanas are usually at least burned back on top by any hard freeze but I am continually surprised seeing them growing in highly exposed situations in areas I would consider too cold for them to survive, such as the Central Valley.
+They seem to be root hardy to around 25-20F, perhaps USDA zone 9b?
 Tropical America.
-They are completely daylength neutral for flower initiation, one of the few plants that truly can “bloom all year," dependent on temperatures being adequate for growth and bud development.
-They are usually burned by any hard freeze but I am continually surprised by seeing them in areas I would consider too cold for them to survive.
-They seem to be root hardy to around 25-20F, say USDA zone 9?
-Verbenaceae. rev 3/2017
+Verbenaceae. rev 10/2017

 UPDATE 11/2015: Okay so now they're saying that from now on I'm not allowed to spend more than ten minutes a day in the Cosmic Firestorms!!!!
 Which is . . .
 I mean . . . give me a break!
 First of all who made anyone the big boss of me, and second of all I actually do better afterwards, because I'm so much more relaxed, and I get so much more work done.
 If I spend just two hours staring at "The Cosmics" (as I'm fond of calling them, because they are!)
 I come back and work twice as hard for three hours.
 Do the math - who wins??